fullmetaltac/interview-notes/devops/git.md

 * f7c41d3 2023-06-10 | First Commit [Jim Weirich]
 ```

 We see that we have an "Oops" commit and a "Revert Oops" commit as the last two commits made in this branch.
-Let’s remove them using reset.
+Let's remove them using reset.

 **First, Mark this Branch**
-But before we remove the commits, let’s mark the latest commit with a tag so we can find it again.
+But before we remove the commits, let's mark the latest commit with a tag so we can find it again.

 ```shell
 git tag oops